-Australians also have freedom of speech and freedom to assemble.
+Australians also have the right to freedom of speech, freedom of association, and freedom to assemble.
 Citizens can inform the government of anything that may concern them through a variety of ways, such as corresponding with their sitting parliamentary representative, organizing and collecting a petition, voicing concerns through a community newspaper, or attending a protest.

 Rules & Laws

 Do you know the difference between a rule and a law?

 The rule of law underpins our democratic way of life and provides freedoms for everyone living in Australian society.
 Knowing the difference between a rule and a law from an early age, helps citizens to understand Australian society’s expectations and what responsibilities they have in order to maintain it.